 Metric to plot

-By default, time series will show event count per time window, if you want to derive additional metrics such as plotting the average latency, you can click one of the predefined options under Metrics or create a customized metric to plot.
+By default, time series will plot metrics based on event count. if you want to derive additional metrics, such as plotting the average latency, you can click one of the predefined options under Metrics or create a customized metric to plot.

 To plot multiple metrics on the chart, you can use the Custom options.
-You can plot additional metrics on the same chart by clicking the button + Metric to Plot again.
+You can plot additional metrics on the same chart by clicking the button + Add Metric again.

 So we can plot both